cracyc/msdos-player/readme.txt

 NOTE: "Get True Version Number" API (INT 21H, AX=3306H) always returns the version number 7.10 and '-v' option is not affected.

-To enable XMS (i286 or later) and EMS, please specify the option '-x'.
+To enable XMS (i286 or later) and LIM EMS, please specify the option '-x'.
 In this time, the memory space 0C0000H-0CFFFFH are used for EMS page frame, so the size of UMB is decreased from 224KB to 160KB.